dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeReader.md

 ## ifSaveOriginalImageInACanvas

-Whether to save the original image into a &lt;canvas&gt; element.
+Whether to save the original image into a &lt; canvas&gt; element.
 The original image refers to the actual image the library tried to read barcodes from.

 Note that the result is an `HTMLCanvasElement` element and you can insert it into the DOM to show the image.